Rabies

 Once a rabies infection is established, there's no effective treatment.
 Though a small number of people have survived rabies, the disease usually causes death.
 For that reason, if you think you've been exposed to rabies, you must get a series of shots to prevent the infection from taking hold.

-Animal Bite Reporting Form for Suspected Rabies Exposure
+Pre-Screener for Suspected Rabies Exposure from Animals

 For Whitman County Veterinarians